logo

 6

-In the following two days, the frenzy of our extremely complicated case swirled us wildly around.
+In the following two days, our highly complicated case frenziedly swirled us around.
 We did a thousand exciting things: we ate ice cream, licked lollypops, drank Coca-Cola, rode a merry-go-round, drove bumper cars… We even hopped on a scary train ride at the carnival and held hands, scared!
-The only thing we actually didn’t do was have sex, although the entire time I was sure we would eventually go there.
+The only thing we actually didn’t do was have sex, although the entire time, I was sure we would eventually go there.
 Alas, there was no sex at all or even a fleeting blowjob, but it didn’t matter.
-All the other things were fine too.
-At some point, I even felt happy about my life, which usually happens when I have a small amount of money and no work to do.
-Unfortunately, though, it’s a well-known fact that human happiness is transient, and it often falls victim to insatiable and fanatical human ambitions.
-That was exactly what happened in the end.
+All the other things were fine, too.
+At some point, I almost felt happy about my life, which usually happens when I have little money and no work to do.
+Unfortunately, it’s well-known that human happiness is transient and often falls victim to insatiable and fanatical human ambitions.
+That was precisely what happened in the end.

-One beautiful late morning, after a quick stop at a gas station to refill the tank, we were peacefully driving along the highway—and by the way, driving turned out to be real fun, and I only scratched the car twice—when Lara grunted ominously, “I’m hungry!”
+One beautiful late morning, after a quick stop at a gas station to refill the tank, I was peacefully driving along the highway—and by the way, driving turned out to be real fun, and I only scratched the car twice—when Lara grunted ominously, “I’m hungry!”
 I turned my head to look at her and shuddered involuntarily because I sensed trouble.
-She was all grumpy, and she had her eyes fixed on the road ahead, her face as dark as a thundercloud.
-We were just returning from the carnival, where we couldn’t stay because it had been moved, but I knew that wasn’t the reason for her bad mood.
-She had been like that since the previous evening, and I suspected she had slid into the doldrums again because we hadn’t done anything to find her sister.
-She was actually so nervous that I had the feeling she would burst open and a baby Tyrannosaurus would pop out of her.
+She seemed all grumpy and had her eyes fixed on the road ahead, her face as dark as a thundercloud.
+We were just returning from the carnival, where we couldn’t stay because it had already been moved, but I knew that wasn’t the reason for her bad mood.
+She had been like that since the previous evening, and I suspected she had slid into the doldrums again because we hadn’t done anything to find her stupid sister.
+She was actually so nervous that I expected her to burst open any minute, and a baby Tyrannosaurus popped out of her.
 On top of that, my gun was still in her pants pocket!

 I turned my eyes back to the road and dejectedly took the off-ramp to swerve the car into the suburbs.
 I didn’t know what to say to her.
-It was a big city, and her sister was a tiny little needle in it; I had no idea how to speed up the finding process.
-Soon we entered the outskirts and crawled along the canal, which led us through a chain of miserable neighborhoods where people were even poorer than I was.
+It was a big city, and her sister was like a tiny grain; I had no idea how to speed up finding her.
+Soon, we entered the outskirts and crawled along the canal, leading us through a chain of miserable neighborhoods where people were even poorer than I was.
 Some of the wretches here had no home, and they lived in an improvised slum under the highway overpass, where they had gathered cardboard and wooden boxes to shelter from the wind and rain.
 The place looked like a dumping ground, and the homeless crowd kept gnawing at us with hungry eyes as we passed by them.

 “Here!
-Stop here!” my assistant shouted unexpectedly only a minute later, startling me so much that I literally jumped up from the seat while still driving.
+Stop here!” my assistant shouted unexpectedly only a minute later, startling me so much that I jumped up from the seat while still driving.
 I nearly made a headstand on the steering wheel because of her!
-Naturally, in this situation, I totally lost contact with the brake pedal, and I had no way to stop in time if I needed to, and since such a need had already emerged, I just closed my eyes and let a pile of garbage cans deal with it instead of me.
+Naturally, in this situation, I lost contact with the brake pedal and had no way of stopping in time if I needed to, and since such a need had already emerged, I just closed my eyes and let a pile of garbage cans deal with it instead of me.

 Since Lara’s finger was still pointing at something, I worriedly turned my eyes to the left because I was afraid she wanted us to make friends with the bums under the overpass.
 It wasn’t the case, though.
-There was a mobile cart on the sidewalk, not far from us, that had obviously caught her attention.
-It raised white smoke like Popocatepetl, and on the tent above it, it read “The True Hotdog”.
-Behind the cart, I saw a seven-foot-tall specimen who looked exactly like a bounty hunter from the British-Afghan wars in the last century.
+Not far from us, a mobile cart on the sidewalk had obviously caught her attention.
+It raised white smoke like Popocatepetl and read “The True Hotdog” on the tent above it.
+Behind the cart, I saw a seven-foot-tall specimen who looked pretty much like a native bounty hunter from the British-Afghan wars in the last century.
 His nose was as huge as a pelican’s beak, his enormous mustaches were longer than the Great Wall of China, and his remarkable beard was denser than the wildest parts of the Amazon jungle.
-I actually felt a little uneasy at the prospect of buying anything from such a monster, but since we had already crashed our car and Lara had already jumped out of it, I had no other option but to get out and reluctantly follow her.
+In fact, I felt a little uneasy at the prospect of buying anything from such a monster, but since we had already crashed our car and Lara had already jumped out of it, I had no other option but to get out and reluctantly follow her.

 “You want to try the true hotdog, yes?”
 The creature suddenly opened his bearded mouth and roared louder than Zeus the Thunderer.
-The nearby houses immediately cracked, and big chunks of plaster fell on the sidewalk, raising clouds of dust in the air.
-Then, without even waiting for our reply, the monster repeatedly thrust the plunger into some hole in the cart, making the latter scream like a puppy dog that had just lost its mother.
-I had the feeling it was actually loaded with true rebar for concrete slabs instead of true hotdogs for people, and it would distort out of shape any minute now.
+The nearby houses immediately cracked, and big chunks of plaster fell on the sidewalk, raising dust clouds in the air.
+Then, without even waiting for our reply, the monster thrust the plunger into some hole, making the cart scream like a puppy dog that had lost its mother.
+I got the feeling it was loaded with true rebar for concrete slabs instead of true hotdogs for people, and it would distort out of shape any minute now.
 The entire time, Lara kept looking at the scene, fascinated.

-Eventually, after almost a minute of diligent work, the Central Asian Goliath removed the plunger and showed us its other end with pride.
+Eventually, after almost three minutes of diligent work, the Central Asian Goliath removed the plunger and showed us its other end with pride.
 Two enormously big sausages—the size of a middle-range ballistic missile each—were stuck there, dripping hot water and threatening to explode from the sheer heat.

 “Here!”
 Ali Baba shouted triumphantly in an intonation between rage and awe.
 “Have you ever seen such a wonder before?”